-The Ski Sled has a safe load-tested weight of up to 240kg which is considerably higher than most of the similar products currently on the market.
-You should liaise with your manual handling advisor about forming a policy on how many staff should be available to use this product.
+The Ski Sled has a safe load-tested weight of up to 240kg, which is considerably higher than similar products currently on the market.
+It would be best to liaise with your manual handling advisor about forming a policy on how many staff should be available to use this product.

-The occupant is simply transferred to the Ski Sled by rolling them to their side, placing the Ski Sled beneath them and the mattress (if on a bed) then rolling them back onto the Ski Sled, wrapped in their bedding and secured with the 3 seat belt style straps and can then be quickly pulled to safety.
+The occupant is transferred to the Ski Sled by rolling them to their side, placing the Ski Sled beneath them and the mattress (if on a bed) then rolling them back onto the Ski Sled, wrapped in their bedding and secured with the 3 seat belt style straps and can then be quickly pulled to safety.

-The narrow width and flexibility allow the occupant to be slid through standard doorways, along twisting corridors (Horizontal Evacuation) and down narrow stairs (Vertical Evacuation).
+The tough, slippery base material enables the occupant to be moved easily over virtually any surface; indoors or outdoors.
+The narrow width and flexibility allow the occupant to be slid through standard doorways, along twisting corridors and down narrow stairs.